 If the land is annexed, it would be brought under the jurisdiction of Park City's laws, one of City Hall's goals.
-The Park City Police Department would be the law enforcement agency responsible for the land.
-The land is currently in unincorporated Summit County, putting the Summit County Sheriff's Office as the responsible agency.

 As the landowner, City Hall now sets rules on the land, but County Courthouse laws, not municipal ones, are in effect there.
 A key difference is City Hall's prohibition on discharging a weapon, such as a gun or a bow and arrow, inside the municipal limits.
 If the land is brought into the city limits, the City Hall prohibition would be in effect.
 The law effectively bans hunting inside Park City.